 If You Want To Watch Video Click ↓

-1. Press the Windows icon at the bottom-left of your screen. and search for this PC application.
+1. Press the Windows icon at the bottom-left of your screen.
+And search for this PC application.
 Click it to open it.

-3. Once you're on the next page, at the top of the window there should be a toolbar with a button that says "View."
+3. Once you're on the next page, there should be a toolbar at the top of the window with a button that says "View."
 Click on that.

 4. Find the checkbox called "Hidden Items."
 Click it so that a checkbox appears.